 Churn a major issue

 Specifically, publishers must address the issue of churn.
-While many businesses have set their operational sights on driving subscriber growth, acquisition is just one stage of the subscription lifecycle — and retention is an equally important phase for publishers to focus their efforts.
+While many businesses have set their operational sights on driving subscriber growth, the acquisition is just one stage of the subscription lifecycle — and retention is an equally important phase for publishers to focus their efforts.

 Witness the story of Die Welt, a German daily, that was recounted at the recent meeting of the World Association of Newspaper and News Publishers.
-Half of the paper's customers were churning within the first three months of signing up, a rate that dropped off the longer a customer stayed on past three months.
+Half of the paper's customers were churning within the first three months of signing up, a rate that dropped off the longer a customer stayed on the past three months.

 "Work with digital churn is more important than ever," said Tor Jacobsen, chief commercial officer at Nordic publisher Schibsted, according to DigiDay.
-"We are going from a very sales- and volume-driven phase where we have had a tremendous growth in new subscribers to a phase a little bit more about keeping the subscribers and making them happy.
+"We are going from a very sales- and a volume-driven phase where we have had tremendous growth in new subscribers to a phase a little bit more about keeping the subscribers and making them happy.
 You need to do a lot of different activities; we are approaching the different customer steps in a much more targeted way: onboarding, anti-churn work with existing customers, loyalty programs, win back.
 These steps all need different actions."